Chair: Shannon Waterfield

 Even though Old Town is among the most vibrant, well situated, and rewarding of Chicago’s neighborhoods, there is always room for improvement.
 NIC is committed to addressing the ongoing and changing needs of our community as is consistent with OTTA’s organizational goals.
 Identifying and responding to those opportunities is the business of the Neighborhood Improvement Committee.

 NIC identifies projects which address neighborhood needs and infrastructure opportunities within Old Town.
 NIC works with public and private offices to address those projects.
 NIC provides the maintenance of 10 green refuse containers scattered throughout the Triangle; replaces of aging benches in our parks; oversees the landscape in the “pocket” parks on Willow and Menomonee, the play lot in North Ogden Park, the maintenance of the Clark/Wisconsin Park, and additional projects pertaining to street-scape maintenance.

-The NIC oversees two programs which are geared to help Old Town residents maintain the unique charm of our streetscapes.
-The Old Town Parkways Tree Program provides assistance to residents interested in replacing missing or dead trees in the parkways in front of their homes.
-The Old Town Triangle Brick Repair, Replacement and Beautification Program offers an incentive and sourcing assistance for residents interested in maintaining the integrity, safety, and character of our brick sidewalks and parkways.
+The NIC oversees the Old Town Parkways Tree Program, which is geared to help Old Town residents maintain the unique charm of our streetscapes.
+The program provides assistance to residents interested in replacing missing or dead trees in the parkways in front of their homes.